SK-SpeedBit/js_chart/README.md

 Simple, light weight javascript chart for embedded systems

 All you need to do is just js_chart.js
+After using the html compressor (removing spaces, comments, etc.), the size of the js_chart.js file is approximately 50kb

 The js_chart class - short description
 ===========================================